Implementation of weak measurement amplification with the weak coherent light and optomechanical system: The expected position displacement of the mirror in optomechanics based on a weak coherent light

-Considering two cases where the photons are detected in the bright port and no photons are detected in the dark, or in the bight and dark ports at the same time.
-If we assume that the interaction time $t$ obeys the relation $ \cos \omega _{m}t=-1$, then no photons are found in the optomechanical cavity.
-In addition, if we further assume that $\omega _{m}t=(2n+1)\pi $, where $n$ is an integer number, then the mirror's position displacement produced by the evolution $U(t)$ of the Hamiltonian in Eq. (\ref{a1}) is maximum.
-Fig. 2 show that the expected mirror's position displacement $ \left\langle q\right\rangle $/$\sigma $ for the click (blue line) and no-click events (green line) versus the postselection parameter $\delta $ with $\omega _{m}t=\pi $, $k=0.00$5, $\left\vert \alpha \right\vert ^{2}=30$ .
-Moreover, for weak measurement without the postselection, the expected mirror's position displacement $\left\langle q\right\rangle /\sigma =(\varphi +\varphi ^{\ast })$ caused by one photon is given (black line).
-It can be seen clearly from Fig. 2 that when $\delta =\varphi /2=0.005$ the amplification (blue-dotted) can exceed the strong coupling limit $\sigma $ (the level of the vacuum fluctuation) outside the WVA regime, which caused by the classical light effect and the single photon nonlinear effect of weak measurement, and is manifestly always larger than the amplification for the no-click case (green line).
+Considering two cases where the photons are detected in the bright port and no photons are detected in the dark, or the photons are detected in the bight port and one photon is detected in the dark port at the same time.
+If we assume that the interaction time $t$ obeys the relation $\cos\omega_{m}t=-1$, then no photons are found in the optomechanical cavity.
+In addition, if we further assume that $\omega_{m}t=(2n+1)\pi$, where $n$ is an integer number, then the mirror's position displacement produced by the evolution $U(t)$ of the Hamiltonian in Eq. (\ref{a1}) is maximum.
+Fig. 2 show that the expected mirror's position displacement $\langle q\rangle/\sigma$ for the click (blue line) and no-click events (green line) versus the postselection parameter $\delta$ with $\omega_{m}t=\pi$, $k=0.005$, $|\alpha|^{2}=30$.
+Moreover, for weak measurement without the postselection (see appendix C), the expected mirror's position displacement $\langle q\rangle/\sigma=(\varphi+\varphi^{\ast})$ caused by one photon is given (black line).
+It can be seen clearly from Fig. 2 that when $\delta=\varphi/2=0.005$ the amplification (blue-dotted) can exceed the strong coupling limit $\sigma$ (the level of the vacuum fluctuation) outside the WVA regime, which caused by the classical light effect and the single photon nonlinear effect of weak measurement, and is manifestly always larger than the amplification for the no-click case (green line).

-To directly observe the weak measurement amplification of the added one photon in the dark port, in Fig. 2 we also plot $\left\langle q\right\rangle _{click}-\left\langle q\right\rangle _{no-click}$ versus the postselection parameter $\delta $ (red line).
-It is easy to see that this quantity is independent of $\left\vert \alpha \right\vert ^{2}/2$, and the amplified effect of the added one photon is given by
+To directly observe the weak measurement amplification of the added one photon in the dark port, in Fig. 2 we also plot $\langle q\rangle_{click}-\langle q\rangle_{no-click}$ versus the postselection parameter $\delta$ (red line).
+It is easy to see that this quantity is independent of $|\alpha|^{2}/2$, and the amplified effect of the added one photon is given by